mem48/geocompr/main.md

 Best of all, much of it is freely available.
 You just have to know where to look.
 While we cannot provide a comprehensive guide to all available geodata, we point to a few of the most important sources.
-Overall, geolibraries and geoportals facilitate the search and download of geodata.
+Various 'geoportals' (web services providing geographic data such as the geospatial datasets in [Data.gov](https://catalog.data.gov/dataset?metadata_type=geospatial)) are a good place to start, providing a wide range of geographic data.
-Geolibraries are a very useful data source but often only contain data for a specific locations.
+Geoportals are a very useful data source but often only contain data for a specific locations (see the [Wikipedia page on geoportals](https://en.wikipedia.org/wiki/Geoportal) for a list of geoportals covering many areas of the world).

-Then you might struggle to find the exact geolibrary matching his or her demands.
-Here, geolibraries come to the rescue bundling the information of a collection of geolibraries.
-If you are looking for data from all over the world, the [GEOSS portal](http://www.geoportal.org/) might be a good starting point.
-We also would like you to point to the [EarthExplorer](https://earthexplorer.usgs.gov/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) for a wide variety of global datasets including multispectral and radar images.
+To overcome this limitation some global geoportals have been developed.
+The [GEOSS portal](http://www.geoportal.org/), for example, provides global remote sensing data.
+Additional geoportals with global coverage and an emphasis on raster data include the [EarthExplorer](https://earthexplorer.usgs.gov/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
-European data is available from the Initiative for spatial information in the European Community ([INSPIRE](http://inspire-geoportal.ec.europa.eu/)).
+A wealth of European data is available from the [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/).
-This [Wikipedia article](https://en.wikipedia.org/wiki/Geoportal) lists a few more interesting geoportals.

 Typically, geoportals provide an interface that lets you query interactively the existing data (spatial and temporal extent, and product).
 However, in this book we encourage you to create reproducible workflows.
-Automated data downloads are often possible through simple download calls or specific APIs (e.g., have a look at the Sentinel API), which saves human working time, and allows to easily repeat and update this process in the future.
+In many cases data downloads can be scripted via download calls to static URLs or APIs (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example), saving time, and enabling others to repeat and update the unglamorous data download process.

 Traditionally, files have been stored on servers.
 <!-- that's probably not the best example - replace it with something better -->